openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/apis/tags/pet_api/get_pet_by_id.md

     host = "http://petstore.swagger.io:80/v2"
 )

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

-# Configure API key authorization: api_key
-configuration.api_key['api_key'] = 'YOUR_API_KEY'

-# Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-# configuration.api_key_prefix['api_key'] = 'Bearer'
 # Enter a context with an instance of the API client
 with petstore_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class